PoC-dev/cisco-erfassung/as400/README.md

 If changes could result in discarding of existing data, a screen will pop up and warn you.
 Usually, it's safe to commence the operation by answering `(I)gnore` (possible loss of data).
 My changes will always be done in a way to not discard important data.
 Afterwards, just continue as directed above with the other file types.

 ## Journal the database tables for commitment control.
-Commitment control is a way to collect multiple database changes, and either apply them completely or not.
+Commitment control is a way to bundle multiple database changes, and either apply them completely or not.
 This assures a consistent state of all the database tables in question.
+Commitment control is currently only used by the already mentioned Perl script.

 Commitment control requires tables to be journaled.
 Create the journal related objects and start the journaling process.
 ```